NUCCDC

 The Northeastern University Collegiate Cyber Defense Competition (NUCCDC) Team is Northeastern’s competitive cybersecurity team.
 We prepare our students with the skills and knowledge needed to participate in competitions as well as to become future leaders in the cybersecurity industry.
 Skills we prepare our members with include Linux/Windows system administration, computer networking, incident response, and professionalism skills.

 Our team is named after the main competition we participate in: the Collegiate Cyber Defense Competition.
-CCDC is an annual red-team vs. blue-team competition between colleges and universities in the United States (we compete as the blue team).
+CCDC is an annual red-team vs. blue-team competition between colleges and universities in the United States.
+We compete as the blue team where we must fend off a corporate network that we manage from live attackers from the red team (who are played by industry professional pentesters).
 The competition is split into various regions across the US, and our team is part of the Northeast region.

 In addition to CCDC, we have competed in other cybersecurity competitions such as: